-- These weekly discussions are designed mainly for fully online courses to give the opportunity to interact and engage, sometimes on course topics, sometimes on nonacademic/fun topics. - Students may participate via either a short written post (like a tweet) or a brief video of sixty seconds or less.
+- These weekly discussions are designed to give the opportunity to interact and engage, sometimes on course topics, sometimes on non-academic/fun topics. - Each Discussion Board post must be a minimum of 200 words.
+Also, each week you are required to comment on ONE classmate's post.

-Student Responsibilities: Students are expected to [May vary by instructor but usually include the following.]
+Student Responsibilities: Students are expected to: